 Looking for pretty, gym-friendly black hair ideas?
 We don’t blame you.
 With sports season now in full swing, it’s making everyone turn fitness and sports-crazy (us included)!
 That’s why the All Things Hair team put together a carefully curated list of hairstyles that are perfect for aspiring athletes.
 So, whether you’re trying to beat your PB on the track or just want to look beautiful while on the balance beam, we’ve got something to suit your activity of choice.

 Editor’s tip: Before starting your gym hairstyle, begin by prepping your hair with the LOC, LOCO or LCO method (which stand for liquid, oil and cream).
 For the liquid section, try a leave-in conditioner, such as the Dove Quench Absolute Leave-In Detangler.
 This formula works to strengthen and moisturize your hair As for the hair oil and cream parts of your hair care routine, try out the Dove Regenerative Nourishment Serum-in-Oil that works to penetrate into the hair as it delivers nourishment and the TRESemmé Make Waves Defining Cream, a lightweight cream that works to give your curls natural definition.
-Doing all of this before you workout might seem a little excessive, but because curly and afro hair are more prone to dryness, it’s important to keep them well conditioned – even when you’re working up a sweat!
+Doing all of this before you workout might seem a little excessive, but because curly and afro hair is more prone to dryness, it’s important to keep them well conditioned – even when you’re working up a sweat!

 1. Tennis-Ready Tiered Ponytail